alexandrehtrb/alexandrehtrb.github.io/src/posts/2026/06/periodic-table-of-computing.md

 The best HTML periodic table I found on the Internet was the one from [Adrian Roselli](http://adrianroselli.com/2019/05/periodic-table-of-the-elements.html).
 It's responsive, works on vertical and horizontal, covers all the accessibility needs, supports dark mode, works offline and you can even print it!

 I tried to make a table including everything I consider important on computing as a whole, in a broader sense.
 There was no space left for things like architecture and design patterns.
 Maybe that would be better in a periodic table of software, instead of computing.
+There were also some other protocols that I wanted to include, such as BGP and ARP, and file formats like MP3, but again, no space.

 Click [here](https://alexandrehtrb.github.io/periodic_table_of_computing.html) to view the table.